Discover resources available to our donor families for honoring loved ones who shared the gift of life.

 Which patients will be transported to the DCC?

-• Brain dead patients, 16 or older will be considered for transport to the DCC.
+• Brain dead patients, 16 years or older, and in an adult ICU, will be considered for transfer to the DCC.

-• We will not transport a patient deemed too unstable for transport, rather we will work with the originating hospital to facilitate donation.
-If the patient becomes stable enough for transport during donor care, we may explore transport at that time.
+• DNA will not transfer a patient deemed too unstable for transfer, rather DNA will work with the originating hospital to facilitate donation.
+If the patient becomes stable enough for transfer during donor care, DNA may explore transfer at that time.

 • ARORA – Arkansas OPO